2 The Basics II: Accidentals and Beats

 Example 2.2.2.
 Accidentals on D

-- D-double-flat is a whole step below D.
+- D double flat is a whole step below D.

-- D-flat is a half step below D.
+- D flat is a half step below D.

-- D-sharp is a half step above D.
+- D sharp is a half step above D.

-- D-double-sharp is a whole step above D.
+- D double sharp is a whole step above D.

 We defined a sharp as an accidental that raises a note a half step from its white key.
 Many students mistakenly assume that the sharp simply raises a note a half step.
-However, what if we want to raise D-double-flat a half step?
-We could not write D-sharp—that would raise the note three half steps!
-Raising D-double-flat a half step would actually result in D-flat while D-sharp is a half step above the white key, D.
+However, what if we want to raise D double flat a half step?
+We could not write D sharp—that would raise the note three half steps.
+Raising D double flat a half step would actually result in D flat, while D sharp is a half step above the white key, D.

-- When speaking or writing with words, the accidental goes after the note name (e.g., “D-flat”).
-However, when writing music, the accidental appears before the notehead.
-Students often draw the accidental after the notehead, but that is incorrect.
+- Example 2.2.3A.
+When speaking or writing with words, the accidental goes after the note name (e.g., “D-flat”).
+However, when writing music on a staff, the accidental appears before the notehead.

-Example 2.2.3.
+Example 2.2.4.
 Accidentals on E

-Notice that unlike D-sharp, which was on a black key, E-sharp is on a white key.
+Notice that unlike D sharp, which was on a black key, E sharp is on a white key.
 This is because of the asymmetrical pattern of white keys and black keys on the keyboard: a half step above E is another white key.
 Many students assume sharps and flats can only be black keys, but that is not the case.

 Composers use accidentals all the time.
-Example 2.2.4 illustrates several accidentals in practice.
+Example 2.2.5 illustrates several accidentals in practice.

-Example 2.2.4.
-Accidentals: Candeille[1], “L’Enfant Fidèle,” Theme de Tarare
+Example 2.2.5.
+Accidentals: Candeille,[1] “L’Enfant Fidèle,” Theme de Tarare

 Assuming Accidentals